kaiachain/kaia/kaiax/valset/README.md

 - GetDemotedValidatorsAtHash(hash common.Hash) ([]common.Address, error)

 ## Getters
-- GetCouncil(N): Council(N) is either retrieved from councilAddressListDB or istanbul snapshot DB.
+- GetCouncil(N): Council(N) is either retrieved from council DB or istanbul snapshot DB.
-  - when migration is finished at N-1, finalized block, it retrieves from councilAddressListDB.
+  - when migration is finished at N-1, finalized block, it retrieves council[N-1] from council DB.
   - when migration still in progress, it retrieves from istanbul snapshot DB.
-     - however, snapshot is stored every checkpointinterval(=1024)
+     - however, istanbul snapshot is stored in DB every checkpointinterval(mostly 1024)
      - so, to get snap[N-1], need to iterate over the non-snapshot interval blocks
 - GetCommittee(N, round): it calculates the list of committee at (block N, round R)
 - GetProposer(N, round): it calculates the proposer at (block N, round R)